 Garlic Red Skin Mashed Potatoes

-Thick and chunky skin on mashed red potatoes with lots of garlic and butter!
-They make the perfect side dish for weeknight dinners or special occasions alike.
-These creamy mashed potatoes have a little Cajun kick and are ready in 30 minutes.
+These garlic red skinned mashed potatoes are thick and chunky with lots of garlic and butter!
+They’re an easy side dish for weeknight dinners or special occasions alike.
+They have a little Cajun kick and are ready in 30 minutes.
 No peeling required!

 Swirled garlic red mashed potatoes with melting butter and herbs in a serving bowl.